emberjs/rfcs/text/1060-tracked-promise.md

 ```
 Doing so would allow more separation of loading / error UI, such as portaling loading / error notifications to somewhere central in your applications.

+NOTE: using `@cached` with promises does not enable cancellation, as there is no _lifetime_ to attach to at the getter/property level of granularity.[^resources]

+[^resources]: This is where _resources_ can help (topic for later) -- otherwise you need to use a full component just for destruction (or `invokeHelper` on a class-based helper, which is very un-ergonomic).

 #### creating reactive promises

 We can use `TrackedPromise` to turn not-async APIs into reactive + async behaviors -- for example, if we want to make a promise out of `setTimeout`, and cause an artificial delay / timer behavior: